**Order your Mealworm Starter Kits HERE. An established mealworm farm is the best way to jumpstart your colony!**

 Raising mealworms are, in my opinion, the easiest of the worms to raise.
 They are also the favorite treat of my chickens and the wild birds, especially during baby season.
 Even my husband appreciates them come fishing season.
 So whether you like giving momma birds a break, have pets that depend on or enjoy them, or like to fish, mealworms can be useful to nearly everyone.
 Since they are sold at a premium, it makes sense to raise them, and doing so is extremely cheap and low maintenance.

 Although you can start with mealworms purchased from a local store, we offer a Mealworm Starter Kit loaded with worms, beetles, pupae and eggs to get your mealworm colony producing months faster than starting with just worms.
 Our starter kits are available here.
+If you'd like to learn about raising mealworms in a tiered system like ours, including an infographic, read the blog post here.

 What are mealworms, exactly?
 Mealworms are the larval stage of the Darkling beetle.
 The adult Darkling beetle lays many small, white eggs.
 4-19 days later they will hatch into tiny mealworms.
 The mealworms grow over a period of time (based on food availability and temperature).
 Once full grown, they will become pupae.
 They remain in this state from 2 weeks to 9 months, finally hatching into white beetles.
 As the beetles age they change from white to brown to black.
 Once they become an adult, they will mate, lay eggs, and so on.